SparkleNetworks/LinkedInNET/README.md

 ### 3. Create OAuth2 authorize url

 The OAuth2 authentication process is fully supported.
-The `GetAUthorizationUrl` method will generate the OAuth2 url to navigate the user to.
+The `GetAuthorizationUrl` method will generate the OAuth2 url to navigate the user to.

 ````csharp
 var scope = AuthorizationScope.ReadBasicProfile | AuthorizationScope.ReadEmailAddress;